stuartblackburnvmware/tmc-tap-vcf/README.md

 ## Bootstrap cluster with gitops
 This step configures the cluster group to use this git repo as the source for flux, specifically the flux folder.
 The gitops setup is done at the cluster group level so we don't need to individually bootstrap every cluster.

 Before creating the TMC objects, you will need to rename the folders in flux/clusters to match your cluster names.
-Also if your cluster group name is different than shared-services you will need to rename the folder in flux/clustergroups along with the paths in the flux/clustergroups/<group-name>/base.yml.
+Also if your cluster group name is different than tap-vcf you will need to rename the folder in flux/clustergroups along with the paths in the flux/clustergroups/<group-name>/base.yml.

 ### Create the gitrepo in TMC

-This step is done manually for now since the current version of TMC-SM doesn't support this for air-gapped git servers
+This step is done manually for now since the current version of TMC-SM doesn't support everything we need.
+TODO: Automate this

 Under your cluster group->Add-ons->Repository Credentials, create an SSH key repository credential